Gismo1337/dev-resources/posts/major-cloud-providers.md

 ---
 title: Major Cloud Providers Collection
-series: "Developer Resources You Should Know"
+series: Developer Resources You Should Know
 published: false
 description: Developer resources you should know to become a better programmer.
 You can contribute to this collection by adding your own articles.
 tags: 'productivity, beginners, test'